Steps for Access

 Practice Exercises are designed to familiarize yourself with equipment and techniques of using it.
 They are student-initiated opportunities to learn a specific skill—camera familiarization, lighting, sound, art direction, etc. You will need a student mentor, someone who is qualified with that piece of equipment or skill set.
 They will then create a practice exercise for you and guide you through it.
 There is no faculty oversight or involvement.
 If you do not know someone who can be your mentor, contact the Access Manager.

-If you want to do a practice exercise, fill out the Practice Exercise Application.
+If you want to request a practice exercise, fill out the Practice Exercise Application.
 When you have finished filling it out, meet with your faculty advisor and discuss the objectives you want to learn.
 At that meeting you should get the application signed.
-After the application is signed, request an access meeting at least 48 hours in advance.
+After the application is signed, schedule a time to submit your request at an access meeting at least 48 hours in advance.
 The Access Manager will then send you a confirmation email with your meeting day and time.
 Once a practice exercise clears the access procedures, the Access and Facilities Manager will create the reservation for the student, with the dates and times requested.
 However, if the equipment already falls within the equipment allocated to a student for a class, the Access and Facilities Manager may have the student handle their own reservation.

 After the reservation is established by the Access and Facilities Manager, the student will be unable to change the start date & time, or add equipment to the reservation.
 All changes must be done by the Access and Facilities Manager.
 Once the equipment for a project is reserved, all students must follow the check out and check in procedures to continue accessing the available equipment.